Ultimate Guide to the Himalaya Road Trip from Tibet to Nepal

 The night is then normally spent in the monastery, before heading to the base camp itself.
 After spending enough time at EBC to take a vast amount of photos, it is then back along the local road to the Friendship Highway.
 The road forks some distance from Tingri, and you take the G214 National Road to Gyirong Town, where you will stop for the night.
 In the morning, it is a short ride to the border at Gyirong Port, where you will cross the Resuo Bridge, which spans the Trishuli River Gorge into Nepal.

-Check the detailed itinerary of 7 days Lhasa to Kathmandu small group tour with fixed departure date and price for 2020 and 2021 Tibet Nepal tour here.
+Check the detailed itinerary of 7 days Lhasa to Kathmandu small group tour with fixed departure date and price for 2021 Tibet Nepal tour here.

 Best Time to Take a Himalaya Road Trip from Tibet to Nepal